weiserlab/ambuj/position.md

 **Note:** These skills are not necessary, it is only desirable if you have one or more of these skills.
 Most importantly, you should be curious, have desire to conduct experiments and learn.
 We will train you.

+We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).

 ## Open Positions (6 to 8 NOS)

 ## P1: Non-Intrusive Monitoring of Internet of Things Devices and Robots